 Weather was wonderful all week although a little breezy most days.
 The sun shone from sunrise to sunset with barely a cl...

-Weather Overview for Hurghada
+Weather in Hurghada

 The skies above the city are almost always clear and without a cloud in sight, meaning that in June to August the people of Hurghada bask in an amazing 13 hours of uninterrupted sunlight each day, even in December and January average hours of sunlight are 7 hours per day, which is still more than many parts of Europe in the winter months.